-The Senate Alternative Revision (February 12, 2012) Redistricting Plan: a Basis for Evaluating the LATFOR Senate Proposal Released on January 26, 2012
+The Senate Alternative (February 9, 2012) Redistricting Plan: a Basis for Evaluating the LATFOR Senate Proposal Released on January 26, 2012

-Todd A. Breitbart^{} February 21, 2012
+Todd A. Breitbart

-At the hearing on Thursday, February 9, 2012 of the NYS Legislative Task Force on Demographic Research and Reapportionment (LATFOR), in Hauppauge, I submitted a redistricting plan titled the Senate Alternative (February 9, 2012).
-This was accompanied by extensive documentation showing how the Senate Alternative (February 9, 2012) illustrated the principles that ought to be the basis for any Senate redistricting plan, and demonstrating, by comparison, how far and in how many ways the Senate Majority proposal, published by LATFOR on January 26th, departs from sound principles.
-I submitted the block assignment list to LATFOR by e-mail on the evening of February 9th, so that the Senate Alternative (February 9, 2012) could be evaluated with geographic information system (GIS) redistricting software.
+The Senate Alternative (February 9, 2012) is being submitted to the NYS Legislative Task Force on Demographic Research and Reapportionment (LATFOR) to illustrate the principles that ought to be the basis for any Senate redistricting plan, and to demonstrate, by comparison, how far and in how many ways the Senate Majority proposal, published by LATFOR on January 26th, departs from sound principles.
+The Senate Alternative (February 9, 2012) is a complete, correct Senate plan that could be enacted into law.